microsoft/fluentui/packages/react-radio/Spec.md

 This implementation based on the [Grouping Controls](https://www.w3.org/WAI/tutorials/forms/grouping/) examples of Web Accessibility Tutorials (that follow WCAG).

-- The RadioGroup root is a `<fieldset role="radiogroup">` to provide the default accessibility behavior of role group.
+- The RadioGroup root is a `<div role="radiogroup">` to provide the default accessibility behavior of a radiogroup.
-- The RadioGroup label is a `<legend>` element, which is the implicit label of its parent `<fieldset>`.
+- If a group label is added, the RadioGroup needs to have `aria-labelledby` referencing the label.

 ### Radio